 But not many know where to shoot a turkey with a bow.
 If you want to learn how to become an effective hunter, you must know all about the shot placement in turkey with a bow.
 Because while hunting may be a fun activity, it gets it even more interesting and exciting once you’re able to live up to the challenge of hunting for turkey with a crossbow.

 Many bow hunters who don’t know the correct turkey shot placement end up not killing but injuring the bird instead.
-And this injury accounts for a very inhumane method of killing (humane way of killing turkey).
+And this injury accounts for a very inhumane method of killing.
 Why would we want to do that when we can learn how to pursue our prey in the most approachable and efficient manner?

 Spending way too much time on the field without even coming close to victory can be quite exhausting and annoying.
 So let’s put an end to that by learning exactly with a bow and where to shoot a turkey.